-Codes for Insured Crop Loss Lines Definition Use Only When DC Meets Double- Cropping requirement 100% Indemnity or PP payment on 1st insured crop It has been verified the insured meets all double-cropping requirements as stated in paragraph 603.
-IR 65% Indemnity Reduction of the 1 st insured crop (planted acreage) Double-cropping eligibility does not apply, and insurance was not waived on the 2 nd crop acreage.
-(1) The insured is unsure if a 2 nd crop will be planted; (2) The insured states a 2 nd crop will be planted and insured; (3) A 2 nd crop is insured and has been planted; (4) The AIP does not allow or does not accept the insured's certification that a 2 nd crop will not be planted; or (5) The AIP accepts the insured's certification that a 2 nd crop would not be planted and 100% of the indemnity was paid.
-However, it subsequently is planted, suffers an insurable RP PP payment loss, and the insured accepts the 2 nd crop indemnity.
+Codes for Insured Crop Definition Use Only When Loss Lines Deminion ose only when DC DC Meets Double- Cropping requirement 100% Indemnity or PP payment on 1st insured It has been verified the insured meets all double-cropping requirements as stated in paragraph 603.
+IR crop 65% Indemnity Reduction of the 1 st insured crop (planted acreage) (2) The insured states a 2nd crop will be planted and insured; (3) A 2nd crop is insured and has been planted; (4) The AIP does not allow or does not accept the insured's certification that a 2nd crop will not be planted; or (5) The AIP accepts the insured's certification that a 2nd crop would not be planted and 100% of the indemnity was paid.
+However, it subsequently is planted, suffers an insurable RP 65% Reduction of PP payment of the 1st insured crop (PP acreage) loss, and the insured accepts the 2 nd crop indemnity.
 It is determined that a PP payment is payable on the 1 st insured crop and double-cropping eligibility does not apply but: (1) At the time of final inspection for the PP payment, the insured is unsure if any of the following will occur, or the insured states or certifies that one of the following will occur: (a) 2 nd crop will be planted for harvest after the FPD (or after the LPP, if applicable) for the 1st insured crop; (b) Cover crop will be planted and hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage after the LPP (FPD if LPP does not apply) but prior to November 1;

-Codes for Insured Crop Loss Lines Definition Use Only When RP (continued) 65% Reduction of PP payment of the 1st insured crop (PP acreage) (c) Volunteer crop will be hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage after the LPP (FPD if LPP does not apply) but prior to November 1; or (d) A cover crop or volunteer crop will be otherwise harvested (e.g., harvested for grain, or seed) at any time.
+Codes for Insured Crop Loss Lines Use Only When RP (continued) 65% Reduction of PP payment of the 1st insured crop (c) Volunteer crop will be hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage after the LPP (FPD if LPP does not apply) but prior to November 1; or (PP acreage) (d) A cover crop or volunteer crop will be otherwise harvested (e.g., harvested for grain, or seed) at any time.
 (2) The insured or someone else actually carries out one of the items in (1) above.
 (3) The AIP accepted the insured's certification that any of the items in (1) above would not occur and 100% of the PP payment was made.
 However, subsequent to the certification and payment of 100% of the PP payment, the insured or another person carries out one of the items in (1) above.
-RI (for planted Restore Indemnity of The 1 st insured crop's indemnity was reduced to 35%, and the: acres indemnity) 1 st insured crop to 100% (1) Insured 2 nd crop did not suffer a loss; or (planted acres) (2) Adjuster verified a 2 nd crop was not insured, or if insured, was not planted; or (3) Indemnity of 1 st insured crop was erroneously reduced; or (4) Insured waives indemnity on the 2 nd crop acreage.
+RI Restore The 1st insured crop's indemnity was reduced to 35%, and the: (for planted acres indemnity) Indemnity of 1 st insured crop to 100% (1) Insured 2 nd crop did not suffer a loss; or (planted acres) (2) Adjuster verified a 2 nd crop was not insured, or if insured, was not planted; or (3) Indemnity of 1 st insured crop was erroneously reduced; or (4) Insured waives indemnity on the 2 nd crop acreage.
 Adjusters will only use this code on corrected claims they prepare that also need the indemnity restored.
 If no corrected claim is required, the AIP will use this code internally in the computer program.
-Refer to paragraph 1238 for the reasons that corrected claims are prepared.
+Refer to paragraph 1238 for the reasons that correct claims are prepared.
 Documentation must be placed in the insured's loss file that explains why the indemnity is being restored.